 One of the main strategies employed by my premium newsletter, The Daily Paycheck, is dividend reinvestment.

-Based on the power of compounding, reinvesting dividends back into the securities that pay them accumulates our money faster.
+Thanks to the power of compounding, every dollar of income we reinvest back into the securities that pay them accumulates our money faster.
 Even one reinvested dividend makes your position bigger and its income generation potential larger.

-In simplest terms, dividend reinvestment can make you richer quicker.
+In the simplest terms, dividend reinvestment can make you richer quicker.

 The beauty of this strategy is in its simplicity.
 When you reinvest dividends, you put more money into the security, and this larger position pays you more the next time its dividend is due.
-This cycle continues for as long as you are willing to hold the security.
+This cycle continues for as long as you are willing to hold the security and delay pocketing the income.

 But there is more to this strategy than you might realize at first.
 For instance, when you reinvest dividends, the frequency of the payments matters.